Dcnigma/DC-uLaunch_Updater/README.md

 # Todo:
 - Remove /SDout/ folder after installation. (folder is empty) just need to remove the folder.
 - Give names of references a logic name in the code.
+- Decide if will use a png icon or not.